-With a unique emphasis on both the production and sales aspects of wine, our Wine Business programs will equip you for a career in an industry that contributes more than $40 billion to the Australian economy and supports over 170,000 jobs across Australia.*
+With a unique emphasis on both the production and sales aspects of wine, the University of Adelaide's Wine Business programs will equip you for an exciting career in an industry that contributes more than $45 billion to the Australian economy and supports over 160,000 jobs across Australia.*

 Flexible study options